kkossev/Hubitat/README.md

   'Timed Session',  that can be started and stopped by a RM4 rule or a WebCore piston.

 "Eurotronic Spirit Z-Wave Plus TRV"
-  Just another driver ... based on other's work and my experiments and tests.
+  Expiremental driver for my needs ... based on other's work and my experiments and tests.

+"Aeotec eTRV (KK mod)"
+  Modification of Simon's driver : https://community.hubitat.com/t/etrv-aeotec-radiator-thermostat-and-eurotronic-spirit-z-wave-thermostats/48935

 "Zigbee - Xiaomi/Aqara Motion Sensor (KK mod)" Modification of Markus Liljergren driver - some DEBUG messages are supresed by debugLogging key.